 Of course, since then I’ve created new goals.
 My next financial goal is to have five 6-figure income streams by the end of 2018.
 I’m a big believer in multiple income streams and so why not push for it?

 I’ve gone into this at length, but keeping your eye on the score helps you achieve tangible goals.
 Course correction is part of the game.
 It’s extremely unlikely that anyone’s path to wealth follows a straight line, and simply knowing where you are on the path can be very beneficial.

 There are successes and possibly some failures along the way, but if you keep your eye on the prize and just keep heading in that direction no matter what happens, you will get there.
-I track my net worth monthly and use Personal Capital, but some people love doing it the old-fashioned way on Excel.
+I track my net worth monthly and use Empower, but some people love doing it the old-fashioned way on Excel.

 Wealthy People Are Continually Educating Themselves

 Can you name the last non-medical book that you’ve read?
 Or a step further: what’s the last financial book you’ve read?
 My goal is to read one financial-related book every month (here are some of my favorites).